Easy recipe to make Homemade Hummingbird Nectar or sugar water that will definitely keep the hummingbirds coming to your feeders all season long.

 Think native.
 Remember that planting native plants is better than hybrid ones, simply because this is what your local hummingbirds are naturally attracted to.

 Group your plants.
-Grouping your plants together in sections of your garden plot will not only be pleasing esthetically but also great for hummingbirds.
-I usually like to plant in odd lots, meaning in 3’s, 5’s or 9’s.
+Grouping your plants together in sections of your garden plot will not only be pleasing esthetically but also great for encouraging hummingbirds to nosh longer.
+I usually like to plant in odd lots, meaning in 3’s, 5’s, 7’s or 9’s.

 Avoid chemicals.
 Herbicides and pesticides are a no-no for promoting a healthy hummingbird garden.
 Try to use good organic practices whenever possible and avoid chemical applications, as these can be detrimental to the hummingbird population.